 I know we have a life outside of social media, but if you plan on building a brand then it’s important to stay consistent.
 You can’t expect to see a change if you only pop up here and there.
 Whenever you do have time to post, make sure you’re providing valuable content for your audience.

-Sit down and think about which days you’ll be able to post.
-I choose a couple of days out of the week to focus on brainstorming ideas and creating as much as possible.
 Batching your content will help you stay ahead of the game when it comes to posting.
 This will also take a weight off of your shoulders since you won’t have to worry about creating every day.
+Choose 1-2 days out of the week to focus on brainstorming content ideas and executing them.

 You want your audience to anticipate your posts.
 Once they know when to expect your content, this will encourage them to engage and see what value you’re providing them.